Takeaways

 Lemon balm can affect the digestive system in both helpful and unhelpful ways.
 Its traditional use for digestive issues has some scientific backing.

-Studies indicate that lemon balm might help alleviate indigestion symptoms.
-It could reduce bloating and stomach discomfort.
-These effects might be due to its antispasmodic qualities, which can help relax muscles in the digestive system2.
+Studies indicate that lemon balm might help alleviate indigestion symptoms.[17]
+It could reduce bloating and stomach discomfort.[18]
+These effects might be due to its antispasmodic qualities, which can help relax muscles in the digestive system.

 However, some people have digestive side effects from lemon balm.
 These can include nausea, stomach pain, and increased appetite.
 In rare cases, it may cause vomiting or diarrhea.